This page provides an overview of a Cloud Composer environment and the Google Cloud Platform products used for an Apache Airflow deployment.

 Google Kubernetes Engine

 Cloud Composer deploys core components—such as Airflow scheduler, worker nodes, and CeleryExecutor—in a GKE cluster.
-Redis, the message broker for the CelerayExecutor, runs as a StatefulSet application so that messages persist across container restarts.
+Redis, the message broker for the CeleryExecutor, runs as a StatefulSet application so that messages persist across container restarts.

 Running the scheduler and workers on GKE enables you to use the KubernetesPodOperator to run any container workload.
 By default, Cloud Composer enables auto-upgrade and auto-repair to protect the GKE clusters from security vulnerabilities.
 If you need to upgrade your Cloud Composer GKE cluster before the auto-upgrade cycle, you can perform a manual upgrade.

 Note that the Airflow worker and scheduler nodes and the Airflow webserver run on different service accounts.